 For the purpose of this Initiative, Adults with Complex Service Needs are defined as, individuals who are 18 or older and have a developmental/intellectual disability.
 They are eligible for services from the PDD program, as well as those services from other ministries which are available to all Albertans.
 These adults pose a significant risk, and/or are destructive, to themselves, others or property.
 They require intensive services and have, or have had a history of one or more of the following diagnoses or life experiences:

 Community Support Teams (CST) combine Alberta Health Services and PDD staff who specialize in helping individuals with a dual diagnosis (intellectual/developmental disability and mental health concern/illness) and complex service needs.
-Each team is uniquely constructed according to each regional need and may include clinicians such as mental health therapist, psychologist, nurse, occupational therapist, behavior therapist, social worker, therapy assistant or others as determined by regional requirements.
+Each team is uniquely constructed according to each regional need and may include clinicians such as mental health therapist, psychologist, nurse, occupational therapist, behaviour therapist, social worker, therapy assistant or others as determined by regional requirements.
 All referrals are received and forwarded to the correct team through the local/regional PDD office or contact the team in your area.

 The Complex Needs Initiative hosts or promotes Learning Events focused on important skills for front line service provider staff to deliver excellent services for individuals with complex service needs.